The

 FLIGHT OF THE FOREIGN FOES.

-Argument.--Account of the routed soldiers, and the names of their
+Argument.--Account of the routed soldiers, and the names

 countries and places of retreat.